rspamd/rspamd/doc/markdown/configuration/statistic.md

 }
 ~~~

 It is also possible to organize per-user statistics using sqlite3 backend.
-However, you should ensure that rspamd is called at the
+However, you should ensure that Rspamd is called at the
 finally delivery stage (e.g. LDA mode) to avoid multi-recipients messages.
-In case of a multi-recipient message, rspamd would just use the
+In case of a multi-recipient message, Rspamd would just use the
-first recipient for user-based statistics which might be inappropriate for your configuration (however, rspamd preferes SMTP recipients over MIME ones and prioritize
+first recipient for user-based statistics which might be inappropriate for your configuration (however, Rspamd preferes SMTP recipients over MIME ones and prioritize
 the special LDA header called `Deliver-To` that can be appended by `-d` options for `rspamc`).
 To enable per-user statistics, just add `users_enabled = true` property
 to the **classifier** configuration.
 You can use per-user and per-language statistics simulataneously.
-For both types of spearation, rspamd also
+For both types of spearation, Rspamd also
 looks to the default language and default user's statistics allowing to have the common set of tokens shared for all users/languages.

 ## Using lua scripts for `per_user` classifier